-310.5.3 Measurement by Weight.
-Measurement will be made by weighing each truck load on scales in accordance with Sec 310.4.
+310.7.3 Measurement by Weight.
+Measurement will be made by weighing each truck load on scales in accordance with Sec 109.
 Deductions will be made for any moisture in excess of 2.0 percent of the dry weight of the material.
 After deduction for excess moisture has been made, measurement will be made to the nearest ton for the total tonnage of material accepted.

-310.6 Basis of Payment.
+310.8 Basis of Payment.
 The accepted quantities of aggregate surface will be paid for at the contract unit price.
-If Type 1 Aggregate for Base is used for this work, payment will be based on plan quantity and contract unit price for Gravel (A), Crushed Stone (B) or Chat (C) in accordance with the contract.